Mastering the STOP Skill: A Path to Mindful Living

 Pausing to assess before you intervene models regulation for your team.
 It signals steadiness in uncertainty.
 It creates psychological safety by slowing the emotional contagion that often fuels reactivity.

-And on a personal level, it builds internal trust.
+On a personal level, it builds internal trust.
 When you stop and breathe before you respond, you’re showing yourself that you can be with intensity without being consumed by it.
-And that is why we call it, "The Noble Pause".
+That is why we call it "The Noble Pause."

 Reflection + Practice